Medication Error Lawyer in DC

 - Did the medication cause harm due to a manufacturer’s negligence?

-At Bertram Law Group, PLLC, we have access to top medical experts in various fields, such as pharmacology, forensic medical records experts, hospital administration and systems engineers.
+At Bertram & Murphy, in Washington D.C. we have access to top medical experts in various fields, such as pharmacology, forensic medical records experts, hospital administration, and systems engineers.
 Our experts can review your case to determine which parties may have been negligent.
 This will allow you to pursue the full and fair compensation available against all liable parties, whether they’re doctors, pharmacists, hospitals, drug manufacturers, or others.

 Determining Compensation for Injuries from Medication Mistakes